teamplify/teamplify-runner/README.md

   Please inspect its output;
 - There could be a problem with the domain name configuration.
-If the `teamplify start` command has completed successfully, you should see Teamplify's interface in the browser when you open an address specified in `host` and `port` parameters in the `[web]` section of the [Configuration](#configuration).
+If the `teamplify start` command has completed successfully, you should see Teamplify's interface in the browser when you open an address specified in the `host` and `port` parameters in the `[web]` section of the [Configuration](#configuration).
 If that doesn't happen, i.e. if browser says that it can't find the server or the server is not responding, then most